Thomas Anders: 2003–2017: Success as a solo artist

-Anders's third attempt at a solo career proved to be more successful, albeit unable to match the popularity of his Modern Talking periods.
+Anders' third attempt at a solo career proved to be more successful, albeit unable to match the popularity of his Modern Talking periods.
 Shortly after the break-up of Modern Talking, Anders started recording his eighth solo album, pop effort This Time, which was released in February 2004.
 Unlike his previous attempts at a solo career, this album proved to be rather successful, climbing to the number 14 spot in Germany.
 Furthermore, the three singles from the album, "Independent Girl", "King of Love", and "Tonight Is the Night" charted at 17, 37, and 60 respectively, making This Time his biggest success as a solo artist in his native country.
 Furthermore, "King of Love" became a number 1 hit in Turkey, whereas "Independent Girl" reached number 1 in Russia.
 For the show Holiday on Ice, Anders composed and performed "Just Dream", which reached number 64 in Germany.
 He took part as a jury member in Stefan Raab's casting show SSDSGPS (Stefan sucht den Super Grand Prix Star), which searched for the German entrant for the 2003 Eurovision Song Contest and was a competing event to Dieter Bohlen's Deutschland sucht den Superstar.
 The same year and in 2009, he hosted the German companion show for the Eurovision Song Contest and became the host of Best of Formel Eins on Kabel1 in 2004.
 With his 2006 album Songs Forever, Anders again tried himself at swing cover songs, such as "For Your Eyes Only" or "Do You Really Want to Hurt Me".
 The album managed to peak at number 43 in Germany, but he failed to win the preliminaries to represent Germany during the 2006 Eurovision Song Contest.
 Also, during the 2006 FIFA World Cup in Germany, he hosted the accompanying music show "Auf nach Berlin" – WM-KultTour.
 In 2006, the Taras Shevchenko National University of Kyiv made him an honorary professor for "shaping the musical taste of a generation."
 Anders is especially successful in Eastern Europe, where he is considered a musical icon and still fills stadiums, while holding the distinction of being the most commercially successful foreign artist in Russia.